michparlevliet/javascript-exercises/README.md

 # javascript-exercises
-Repo for all JS, XML, and Node.js practice files
+Repo for all JS (security and unit/e2e testing) files